sonu101gupta/UnitConverter/README.md

 ## Author

-This project is creted by Sonu Gupta
+This project is created by Sonu Gupta.If you feel that there are some changes which are supposed to be done,I'm inviting you to make some changes in my project.